 I obtained my M.Sc. degree in Computational Science and Engineering from ETH Zurich, where I wrote my Master's thesis at the Computer Vision Lab.
-During my time in Zurich, I was a member of AMZ Driverless, the most successful Formula Student Driverless team in the world.
+In Zurich, I was a member of AMZ Driverless, the most successful Formula Student Driverless team in the world.
 In my first season, I worked on the vehicle's perception system, integrating multiple LiDARs and sensor fusion into our pipeline.
-Later, I took on the role of CTO, leading an international team of approximately 20 Master's students.
-I also interned with the sensor fusion team at AID, a former Audi subsidiary acquired by Argo AI, where I worked on LiDAR-based mapping.
+Later, I served as the CTO, leading an international team of 20 Master's students.
+I also interned with the sensor fusion team at AID (an AUDI subsidiary, later Argo AI), where I focused on LiDAR-based mapping.

 Advisor: Prof. Dr. Davide Scaramuzza